-Child custody will always be determined dependent on the well-being of the child and sometimes these decisions are extremely tough for parents to make.
+In every child custody case, the outcome will always be determined based on the well-being of the child.
+Sometimes, these decisions are extremely tough for parents to make.
+That’s why it’s best for an experienced child custody attorney to be with you during every step of the process.

 The best of interest of a child is determined by the ensuing points: